 Why refer to South Quay College?

-We have many years of experience working with the complex needs of learners and maintain a high ratio of staff-to-learners, to offer wrap around support and encouragement to help learners succeed and progress into employment.
+We have many years of experience working with the complex needs of learners and maintain a high ratio of staff-to-learners, to offer wrap around support and encouragement to help learners succeed and progress into sustained training and employment.

-We have dedicated Learner Mentors and Progression Coaches who support all learners throughout their learning, identifying additional support needs for young people and liaising with external support services and families.
+Each student is assigned a Pastoral Lead who supports them throughout their learning, identifying additional support needs for young people and liaising with external support services and families.

-We take Safeguarding at South Quay College very seriously and have a dedicated team on hand to deal with any issues that might arise.
-The Specialist Safeguarding Intervention Team are informed of any concerns regarding prospective students from the moment they meet the Learner Recruitment team, and continue to liaise with all necessary support services and families throughout their time with us.
+We take Safeguarding at South Quay College very seriously and staff are trained to deal with any issues that might arise.
+We work closely with all necessary support services and families throughout a student's time with us to ensure that they receive the appropriate support.

 Key Stage 4 is an inclusive provision that is committed to supporting the learning needs of each young person.
 We welcome all students who have the potential to benefit from our provision and will work with them to overcome any barriers to progression.
 If a young person has an EHCP, we will work closely with the young person, family and local authority SEN Team to assess the suitability of South Quay College's KS4 provision for the young person's specific needs.
 If a place is approved by the SEN Panel, a tailored pathway will be offered, in line with the SEND Code of Practice.